 For the first time in recent memory, cataloged music – which the music industry defines as anything over 18 months old – outsold current releases during 2015.
 Leading the way for the old music brigade were the physical formats – CDs and yes, vinyl LPs.
 The largest seller of LPs?
 Pink Floyd’s Dark Side of the Moon, The Beatles’ Abbey Road and Miles Davis’ Kind of Blue.

 What? you may ask.
 Even with Adele’s 25?
 Well, Adele’s album sold a whopping 7.44 million copies, or 6.3% of the entire new music sold during 2015.
 If it weren’t for Adele, the margin would have been much bigger.

-Current releases still outsold the catalogue in digital albums, but catalogue outsold new music when it came to individual digital tracks.
+Current releases still outsold the catalog in digital albums, but catalog outsold new music when it came to individual digital tracks.

 And it just might be that people are preferring older music.
 More research will probably be forthcoming, but perhaps nostalgia is enticing people to listen to the music of their youth, which always seems to be better than subsequent generations of music.